dodeka12/image-render-blender-points/README.md

 # Image-Render Blender AddOn for Point Cloud import

+**Check out the `stable` branch for the latest stable version**

 Implements Blender import addon for point cloud files.

+See the repository `image-render-setup` for more information and documentation on the `image-render` automation system.

 ## Purpose of the project